 - Badass Longcoat: Frequently.
 Can make a strong claim to being the Trope Codifier.

-- In fact before High Sierra the producers at Warner Bros didn't think he could even play a leading man.
-So Bogart found himself constantly having to work hard for fame and recognition and to get the roles he really wanted, whereas guys like Gable and Robinson, and a few more that you probably never heard of, simply got fame handed to them with one good picture.
+- Dead Artists Are Better: Almost universally regarded, now, as the greatest movie star who ever lived.
+He was a big star during his lifetime, but at the time he wasn't any bigger than Gable, Robinson, etc. In fact, before High Sierra the producers at Warner Bros. didn't think he could even play a leading man, so Bogart found himself constantly having to work hard for fame and recognition and to get the roles he really wanted, whereas guys like Gable and Robinson, and a few more that you probably never heard of, simply got fame handed to them with one good picture.

 - Film Noir: Does it star Humphrey Bogart?
 Then yes, it is film noir.

-- According to his wife he was a little bit like this in real life as well.
-Bogie referred to himself as a last century man (being born Christmas 1899) and was typically quite a gentleman, espousing some long forgotten Victorian ideals.
+- Knight in Sour Armor: A good rule of thumb in his films is that underneath all that cynicism beats the heart of a knight.
+Most of the time.
+According to his wife, he was a little bit like this in real life as well.
+Bogie referred to himself as a last century man (being born on Christmas Day 1899) and was typically quite a gentleman, espousing some long-forgotten Victorian ideals.

-- They named that type of fedora The Bogart Fedora, because he popularized it.
+- Nice Hat: Admit it, his fedora is awesome.
+They named that type of fedora the Bogart Fedora because he popularized it.